-Tip #1: Mention the importance of rules and protocols especially in laboratory
+Tip #1: Mention the importance of rules and protocols, especially in the laboratory

-Tip #2: State what measures will you do to resolve this
+Tip #2: State what measures will you take to resolve this

 It is crucial to adhere to all laboratory protocols and rules.
-Failure to do so may harm the people as well as damaging the laboratory.
-If my colleagues forget to abide by the rules, I will remind that person to correct that behaviour.
+Failure to do so may harm the people and damage the laboratory.
+If my colleagues forget to abide by the rules, I will remind that person to correct that behavior.
 If the action persists, I may have to consult with a more senior colleague about it.